gridapapps/GridapMHD.jl/README.md

 ```

 ## How to cite
-If you have used these drivers in a scientific publication, please cite Gridap library and the stabilization method as follows:
+If you have used these drivers in a scientific publication, please cite Gridap library as follows:

 ```
 @article{gridap_guide_2019,